ztcnrh/Philadelphia-Parking-Violations/README.md

 * Plot a time series to explore how violation count changes throughout the day, week, or month.
 * Explore other weather data points (e.g. wind speed) to see if there's any correlation
-* Research historic events as there could be external factors that might influence citation issuance (e.g. events, street closures)
+* Research historical events as there could be external factors that might influence citation issuance (e.g. events, street closures)
 * Since there are not as many rainy or snowy days in a typical year, for example, we could also make a focused scatterplot with data from multiple years only when there's rain.
+* Since 2020 is a "different" year with COVID-19, more interesting sights can potentially be found if we collect data from that time period.